e6a5/word-of-the-day/README.md

 Example: It’s a hassle having to travel with so many bags.

-Definition: a situation in which people disagree, argue or annoy you
+Definition: a situation in which people disagree, argue, or annoy you

 Example: Try not to get into a hassle with this guy.

 ### abundant /əˈbʌndənt/ (adj)

-Denfinition: existing in large quantities; more than enough
+Definition: existing in large quantities; more than enough

 Example: Fish are abundant in the lake.

+### diversify /daɪˈvɜːrsɪfaɪ/ (verb)

+Definition: diversify (something) (into something) (especially of a business or company) to develop a wider range of products, interests, skills, etc. in order to be more successful or reduce risk

+Example: Farmers are being encouraged to diversify into new crops.